 How Are The 3M Ear Plugs Defective?

-The ear plugs were marketed to the U.S Government as having excellent Noise Reduction Ratings (NRR) which is a measure of the ear plug’s effectiveness to reduce noise.
-However, an alleged design defect allows the earplugs to loosen while implanted which causes the user to lose sound protection.
+3M marketed the earplugs to the U.S Government as having excellent Noise Reduction Ratings (NRR) which is a measure of the ear plug’s effectiveness to reduce noise.
+However, an alleged design defect allows the earplugs to loosen while implanted, which causes the user to lose sound protection.

 In 2016, the U.S. Government filed a Qui Tam suit against 3M alleging it sold the CAEV2 earplugs to the Government without disclosing this defect.
 Later that year, 3M settled these allegations agreeing to pay a total of $9.1 million.

-Hearing loss is a big concern for military servicemen who are often exposed to extremely loud noises during training and service overseas.
+Hearing loss is a big concern for military service members who are often exposed to deafening noises during training and service overseas.

-Almost all military firearms, grenades and missiles measure far in excess of 120 decibels.
-A 9mm pistol registers sound at 157 db as does the M-16 rifle carried by most military members.
+Almost all military firearms, grenades, and missiles measure far over 120 decibels.
+A 9mm pistol registers sound at 157 dB, as does the M-16 rifle carried by most military members.

-Military individuals who carry larger weapons like the MAAWS recoilless rifle and the light antitank weapon are exposed to sounds in excess of 182 db.
-To put these numbers into perspective, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels and a rocket at launch measures 180 decibels.
+Military individuals who carry more massive weapons like the MAAWS recoilless rifle and the light antitank weapon are exposed to sounds over 182 dB.
+Putting these numbers into perspective, a rock concert typically measures 110 decibels, a jet engine at takeoff measures 140 decibels, and a rocket at launch measures 180 decibels.